Terms of Service

 14Sub-processors and infrastructure

 We engage Sub-processors to provide infrastructure and operational services that support the Service.
-A current list of Sub-processors is published at snapjobreports.com/sub-processors and we will give at least 30 days’ notice (by email to the Account’s billing contact and by updating that page) before adding a new Sub-processor.
-Authorised representatives of paid-Plan Customers may subscribe to those notices.
+A current list of Sub-processors is published at snapjobreports.com/sub-processors, and we will give at least 30 days’ notice (by email to the Account’s administrator or billing contact and by updating that page) before adding a new Sub-processor that handles Customer Data.
+If the Customer reasonably objects to a new Sub-processor on genuine data-protection grounds, the Customer may raise the objection with us and, if we cannot reasonably resolve it, the Customer may terminate the affected Plan and receive a pro-rata refund under clause 5.6.

 15Privacy

-Each party will comply with applicable privacy laws.
+Each party will comply with applicable privacy laws, including the Privacy Act 1988 (Cth) and the Australian Privacy Principles.
 Our handling of personal information is described in the Privacy Policy, which forms part of these Terms.
-To the extent we process personal information contained in Customer Data on the Customer’s behalf, we do so as the Customer’s service provider for the purpose of providing the Service.
+To the extent we process personal information contained in Customer Data on the Customer’s behalf, we do so as the Customer’s service provider for the purpose of providing the Service; the Customer is responsible, as the entity that collects that information, for having a lawful basis and for giving any privacy notices required of it.

 17Notices